copypasteengine/clipboard-bridge/README.md

 ```
 1. Receive SMS code on phone, copy it
-2. Tap "Push to PC"
+2. Swipe down → Tap "Smart Sync" (or tap widget)
 3. Paste the code on PC
 ```

-### Example 3: Cross-Device Content Editing
+### Example 3: Transfer Code Snippets

 ```
-1. Find useful text on phone, copy it
+1. Copy code on phone
-2. Smart sync to PC
+2. Auto-sync (if enabled) or Quick Settings
-3. Paste into Word document on PC
+3. Paste into IDE on PC
 ```

 ## 🔌 API Reference